SkylineCommunications/dataminer-docs/connector-help/connector_help/Vertex 7134.md

 ### General Page

-On thispage, you can find more detailed information about the unit, along with a large number of statuses.
+On this page, you can find more detailed information about the unit, along with a large number of statuses.

 ### Positions Page